nchristiny/nchristiny.github.io/_posts/2015-11-16-welcome-to-my-site.md

 title: "Hi MTV"
 date: 2015-11-16
 tags:
+- Jekyll
-- jekyll
+- personal
 ---
 Welcome to my new static website/blog/portfolio, powered by [Jekyll](http://jekyllrb.com).  <!-- more -->

-Static websites are all the rage and Markdown blogging is the _true_ hallmark of a genuine™ Hacker, so why not? *Enjoy your stay.*
+Static websites are all the rage and Markdown blogging is the _true_ hallmark of a Genuine Hacker™, so why not? *Enjoy your stay.*